devstory111/CV-and-Personal-Portfolio-project/README.md

 Template contains Skills and Projects (which u created) sections.
 Also contains about and contact informations, images.

+This is the first, 1.o version.

 I'm going to improve this template :)

 You can see template version on the : http://developers.today